 Use an FSA to pay for certain IRS-approved medical, dental, or vision expenses not covered by your insurance.
 These expenses may be for you and your eligible dependents, and include deductibles, copayments, coinsurance, and non-covered expenses such as eyeglasses and hearing aids.

 For a more complete list of eligible healthcare expenses, click.

 Your FSA comes with a debit card that you can use to pay eligible expenses.
 The debit card contains your full annual allocation at the time it is issued to you.

 Generally, the maximum amount you may contribute to a health care FSA for 2020 is $2,750.

 If you have $500 or less remaining in your healthcare FSA at the end of the year, that amount will be rolled over into an FSA for the next year, after April 1.

-As you decide about participation in a Berklee healthcare FSA for 2016, please consider if you will have any rolled over amounts from 2016 to avoid over-contributing in 2017.
+As you decide about participation in a Berklee health care FSA, please consider if you will have any rolled over amounts from the prior year to avoid over-contributing in the new year.

 Dependent Day Care FSA